Frequently Asked Questions

 When and Where do you recommend capturing our Engagement Session in Chicago?

 I recommend beginning your Engagement Session at Sunrise along Lake Michigan with the spectacular Chicago Skyline in the background of your portraits.
 I propose sunrise because of the incredible golden morning sunlight, the ease of driving and also parking at various locations throughout the city, the lack of pedestrians in the background of your portraits and the milder temperatures.
 Centrally located North Avenue Beach, Montrose Avenue Beach in the North and Promontory Point on Chicago’s South Side are all great settings to begin your session.
 From these starting points you may consider visiting locations in Lincoln Park such as the Lincoln Park Zoo’s popular South Pond Nature Boardwalk with its landmark “Honeycomb” structure (known as the People’s Gas Education Pavilion) which faces south and predominately showcases the John Hancock building and Chicago skyline through its arch.
 Another admired location for engagement portraits in Chicago is Millennium Park.
 The 24.5 acre park on the northwest corner of Grant Park is bounded by Michigan Avenue, Randolph Street, Columbus Drive and Monroe Drive.
 The park features stunning skyline views, the Jay Pritzker Pavilion designed by architect Frank Gehry, artist Anish Kapoor’s Cloud Gate sculpture (also nicknamed “The Bean” by many), the Lurie Garden, the BP Pedestrian Bridge, along with the Crown Fountain.
-These locations are also near the Gardens at the Art Institute of Chicago, the iconic Board of Trade and Chicago’s famous elevated trains (sometimes referred to as the “L trains” or “EL trains”).
+These locations are also near the Gardens at the Art Institute of Chicago, the iconic Board of Trade and Chicago’s famous elevated trains (often referred to as the “L trains” or “EL trains”).
 Please note that the Chicago Transit Authority (CTA) does not permit photography aboard trains or in stations for commercial use.
 If you’re considering capturing your engagement session in Chicago in the winter months, you may opt for an indoor location for your Engagement Session.
 Antique shops and vintage furniture stores such as Salvage One and Architectural Artifacts rent their sites by the hour and offer a variety of locations throughout their multi-story indoor industrial setting.
 For more of the Best Engagement Session location inspiration in Chicago I invite you to visit my list of the Best Chicago Engagement Session Locations.

 When and Where do you recommend capturing our Engagement Session in the Chicago Suburbs?